smallbasic/smallbasic.github.io/_build/pages/android.markdown

 When the file browser is active you should see an "Editor" item followed by either [ON] or [OFF].
 If it shows "OFF" then press the item to switch it to "ON".

 Before you start editing a program you should navigate to the "SmallBASIC" folder.
 You can get there by pressing "[Go Up]" until you hit the root level  "/".
 You should then see an entry for "SmallBASIC".
 If there's not enough room to display the entire text it might appear as something like "storage/emulated/0/SmallBAS~".
+You may need to accept a permission request to allow access to this folder when you first launch SmallBASIC for the first time.
+Also make sure you **do not** select the internal "net.sourceforge.smallbasic" folder since this could be overwritten in a future SmallBASIC update.

 ![](/images/android_navigate.png "System Menu")